maverick4code/maverick4code/README.md

   - Participated in **9**
   - **Won 4** of them!

-- ✨ Let’s connect — I'm always up for building something **meaningful and exciting**!
+-  Let’s connect for building something **meaningful and exciting**!